 1. Nintendo started as a playing card company.

 Nintendo was founded on 23 September 1889.
-It was established by Fusajiro Yamauchi in Kyoto, Japan.
-As a company making Nintendo playing cards was a small business that is now known for bringing revolution in gaming worldwide.
+It was established in Kyoto, Japan by Fusajiro Yamauchi.
+As a company making Nintendo playing cards was a small business that is now known for bringing a revolution in gaming worldwide.

 2. Slide To Unlock is patented by Apple.

 After reading this fact many of you will say what is there to tell in this.
 Apparently, if Apple used it in its iPhone, then its patent would also be it’s own.
 So the thing is that once there was a case between Samsung and Apple, in which Apple won the patent for slide or unlock.
 That is why only Apple can use this feature.